React Email7 min read

 If you want the fast path: start with a small set of battle-tested templates (welcome, verification, password reset, invoice, trial ending) and iterate from there.

-Browse templates
+Browse all templates